What is rebranding?

 Headers, quotes, copy, and any fine print all need the right color choice, sizing, and style, with font choice of critical importance.
 Stop that new intern from replacing your carefully chosen typeface with the dreaded Comic Sans MS by detailing all of your brand’s typography in your guide.

 Your style guide should include image guidelines: what’s allowed, what’s not, and when a specific image should be used.
 You can even include instructions on where images should be sourced from, and if you have a particular aesthetic, what form it takes.

-Some companies prefer images with people in them, others standardize on sweeping landscapes and vistas.
+Some companies prefer images with people in them; others standardize on sweeping landscapes and vistas.
 Whatever you’ve decided for your business should be spelled out in your guide.
-And you should make clear whether the image rules are different for printed marketing materials versus your online marketing website.
+And you should clarify whether the image rules are different for printed marketing materials versus your online marketing website.

 Style guides aren’t just for visual elements.
 The lexicon your company chooses can help define your brand’s personality and can have a profound effect on how your customers interact with you.

 While you don’t need a weighty tome, capturing the general sound of your company’s “voice” can make the difference between an anything-goes approach and something more measured and unique.

 Ultimately, style guides are not about crafting hard and fast rules for every little piece of your brand.
 They’re meant to be guidelines that create consistency and help your company project a unified presence.

 A rebrand is often a complex and lengthy endeavor.
 Without a careful plan brand strategy, a well-managed process, and a strong marketing strategy covering all marketing channels, the rebrand can quickly go off the rails and impact your market share and business negatively.

 Set deadlines and mitigate going down those pesky rabbit holes with a well thought out project plan.

 8. Launch your rebrand and tell the world